1i/ebirdus/README.md

 ## How to Build and Deploy
 From parent directory.
 Build the jar via maven.
 `mvn clean install`
-Update existing the com.onei.ebirdus.Lambda with the new jar.
+Update existing the Lambda with the new jar.
 `aws lambda update-function-code --function-name ebirdus --zip fileb://./target/ebirdus-1.0-SNAPSHOT.jar`
 Invoke the Lambda remotely.
 `aws lambda invoke --function-name ebirdus --log-type Tail outfile`